Commercial, Business, and Labor Law Courses

 Advanced Trademarks and Unfair Competition

 This seminar addresses current issues in trademark law and their evolution since the latter half of the 19th century, such as trademark law's constitutional foundations; competing justifications of trademark rights (incentivizing manufacturers while lowering consumer search costs, fostering commercial morality, protecting property rights, vindicating speech interests, and so on); the reciprocal development of trademark doctrine and commercial practice; the interplay of trademark and First Amendment law; statutory and judicial limitations on trademark rights and those limitations' normative underpinnings; counterfeiting, contributory infringement, and the online marketplace; and the peculiar role (especially in light of other nations' practices) of federal registrations in the acquisition and maintenance of U.S. trademark rights.
-Enrollment is limited to to 20 students.
+Enrollment is limited to 20 students.
 Previous or concurrent coursework or professional experience in intellectual property is recommended but not required.
 A student's grade is based on class participation and either a series of short thought papers for two credits, or a series of longer research papers totaling at least 6000-7500 words, or a major research paper (6000-7500 words), both for three credits.
 Two class sessions may be held remotely, but all others will be in-person.

 Previously: